-BILLY SUTER chats to Durban-born, Johannesburg-based SAMANTHA PEO, star of such hit musicals as Cabaret and Thoroughly Modern Millie, who returns to her hometown this weekend (October 20 to 22).
-She is to perform in Soulfire and Fireflies, a reflection on life and love, at Umbilo’s Rhumbelow Theatre.
-The show, a hit at the recent Hilton Arts Festival, also features local pianist Evan Roberts.
-Catch it at 8pm on Friday and Saturday, and 2pm and 6.30pm on Sunday.
+BILLY SUTER chats to Durban-born, Johannesburg-based SAMANTHA PEO, star of such hit musicals as Cabaret, Chicago and Thoroughly Modern Millie, who returns to her hometown this week (May 9 to 13).
+She is to perform in a revival of this reviewer’s pick of the best show at the Rhumblow Theatre in 2017 – Soulfire and Fireflies, a reflection on life and love.
+Catch it at the Rhumbelow Theatre’s Kloof branch at Tina’s Hotel, 14 Beryldene Road.
+This classy show, a hit at the recent Hilton Arts Festival and seen at the Umbilo Rhumbelow Theatre last year, also features local pianist Evan Roberts and, this time around, a guest appearance by Durban’s Marianthe Panas.
+Catch Soulfire and Fireflies at 8pm on Wednesday, Thursday and Saturday, and 2pm on Sunday.
 Tickets cost R150 and booking is at Computicket or by phoning Roland at 082 499 8636.

 TELL US ABOUT “SOULFIRE AND FIREFLIES” – AND HOW EVAN ROBERTS ENDED UP TAKING THE PLACE OF YOUR INITIAL SIDEKICK.

 The show is actually deeply personal for me and somewhat autobiographical, but in a way that most people could relate to.
 It has gone through various adaptations, and this latest version feels the most authentic.